-An improvement would be to decrease the factor $(p-1)^{-1}$ to p^{-1} : this could be possible if a distributed list-scheduling strategy was used.
+Another way to obtain near-optimal simulation consists in using a distributed list-scheduling strategy.
 A classical example is randomized work-stealing: when a processor becomes idle, it selects uniformly at random a processor to steal a task.
 When a processor creates a task, it keeps it locally.
 Such a strategy is theoretically studied in [7].
 Asymptotic bounds are given in the framework of strict multi-threaded computations.
-Other variants exports tasks when exceeding a certain numbers of task creations.
+Other variants export tasks when exceeding a certain number of task creations.